Famous Women of STEM: Shaping the Future of Women in Tech

 Film buffs know Hedy Lamarr as the sultry female lead of "Algiers" and "Samson and Delilah", but the world owes her a much greater debt.
 She is the co-inventor of frequency-hopping and spread spectrum, techniques that were used to shield military and other sensitive communications during World War II are now used in Wi-Fi and Bluetooth technologies.

 The work of Frances Spence and Kay McNulty Mauchly Antonelli also helped shape the outcome of World War II.
 They worked during an era where a computer was a person who calculated sums, and during the war, computers were mostly women.
 Performing these calculations by hand, or even simple machines, was too slow for a war that moved at the speed of flight, so they were chosen to help program the first electronic digital computer, known as ENIAC, in 1946.

 Women's contributions to peacetime technologies have been vast.
 Ellen Ochoa took women's technological innovations to the stars through her work with NASA.
 She developed optical inspection and image refinement methods for automated examinations of images from space.
 Ochoa became the first Latina to head NASA's Johnson Space Center.
 She also got the chance to experience space personally as the first Latina to go into space, eventually completing over forty hours of space missions.

 Kimberly Bryant is doubly shaping the future of technology with her organization Black Girls Code.
-Bringing both innovation and diversity to programming, Black Girls Code makes programming careers accessible to a population historically shut out of STEM careers through a six-week course on coding and robotics.
+Bringing both innovation and diversity to programming, Black Girls Code makes programming accessible to a population historically shut out of STEM, through a six-week course on coding and robotics.